longjl1/Time-to-mato/docs/devlog.md

 - [2023-09-20] logged another note about pacing the timer, keeping the dashboard calm, and trimming noise from the daily surface.

 - [2023-10-01] logged another note about pacing the timer, keeping the dashboard calm, and trimming noise from the daily surface.

+- [2023-10-16] logged another note about pacing the timer, keeping the dashboard calm, and trimming noise from the daily surface.